 Recent statistics show that over 28% of website administrators across the web use WordPress.
 Its popularity comes at a price; often targeted by malicious hackers and spammers who seek to leverage insecure websites to their advantage.

 WordPress security is about risk reduction, not risk elimination.
-Because there will always be risk, security will remain a continuous process, requiring frequent assessment of these attack vectors.
+Because there will always be risk, securing your WordPress site will remain a continuous process, requiring frequent assessment of these attack vectors.

 This guide is intended to educate WordPress administrators on basic security techniques and actionable steps that will help to secure your WordPress site and reduce the risk of a compromise.